Lev Mikhailovich Yashvil: Wars with Turkey and Poland

 Yashvil graduated from the cadet corps as an artillery officer in 1786 and took part in the Russo-Turkish War (1787–1792), earning the rank of lieutenant after the success at Kinburn and Ochakov.

 Following the peace treaty Yashvil deployed to Poland for the Polish campaign of 1794, where he played a decisive role in initial victories that culminated in the unsuccessful Siege of Warsaw.
-His deeds during battle and for the capture of the suburbs of Prague and eventually the city itself, Yashvil was awarded with the orders of Saint Vladimir 2nd and Saint George 4th degree.
+His deeds during battle and for the capture of the suburb of Praga and eventually the city itself (Warsaw), Yashvil was awarded with the orders of Saint Vladimir 2nd and Saint George 4th degree.

 From 1794 to 1799 Yashvil was part of the Guard Horse Artillery.
 He was promoted to captain in 1799 and colonel the following year and from 1801 to 1806 was transferred to several Guard battalions of the artillery.
 In that period he took upon himself to restore and modernise the Russian artillery.